 The interface for TurboTax is well designed.
 It asks easy-to-understand questions about your finances.
 Or, you can fill the fields manually.

 The customer support is very extensive with a chat available for everyone and one-way video with certain packages.
 Audit support is free with all versions.
-You can buy audit defense as an add-on for $44.99.

 While TurboTax has some of the best product offerings and an easy-to-use interface, it also has high costs for additional services.